thiensean/DeepLearningCV/README.md

 Using the gradients or the model loss, we can tell how the characteristics of the image are emphasized through the creation of heatmaps.
 [13]

-In this capstone project, the concept of Grad-CAM was applied to certain classification images.
+In this project, the concept of Grad-CAM was applied to certain classification images.

 From the images as follows: We can see how certain features are localized and emphasized.